ma593y/git-cheatsheet/README.md

-# Git-Cheatsheet-And-Practice-Repo
+# Git-Cheatsheet
 Git is a free and open source version control system for codebases.
 It's a tool that helps you manage your codebases and lets you collaborate in a very simple and easy way.
 It is being used by almost everyone in the software industry and it's one of the essential skill that is required for the relevant roles.
-I'm sharing a cheatsheet for the most important and commomly used Git commands for you to learn and practice it.
+I'm sharing a git cheatsheet for the most important and commomly used commands for you to learn and practice it.

 #### Commands for Git Configuration: